NoahZinsmeister/eth-wallet-light/README.md

 **Returns** Keystore

 ### keystore.initializeFromEntropy(entropy, password)
-This method initializes a new keystore.
-Creates a keypair.
+This method initializes a keystore with a new random keypair.

 **Options**
 - entropy (required): A string of entropy.
-Will be hashed with 32 bytes of output from the keystore's `rng` to produce 16 bytes of randomness that is fed to the bip39 mnemonic generator.
+Will be hashed with 32 bytes of output from the keystore's `rng` to produce 16 bytes of randomness that is fed to the BIP39 mnemonic generator.
 - password (required): A string password that will be fed to PBKDF2 to produce a key that will encrypt the sensitive contents of the keystore.

 **Returns** Promise(Keystore)

 ### keystore.restoreFromMnemonic(mnemonic, password)
-This method initializes a new keystore.
-Enables a keypair gneerated from the mnemonic.
+This method initializes a keystore, restoring a keypair from a mnemonic.

 **Options**
-- menemonic (required): 12 bip39-compliant seed words.
+- menemonic (required): 12 BIP39-compliant seed words.
 Can be used to recover backed-up or new accounts.
 - password (required): A string password that will be fed to PBKDF2 to produce a key that will encrypt the sensitive contents of the keystore.

 **Returns** Promise(Keystore)